Undertaker049/ska/README.md

 ## Docker Installation

-Detailed Docker installation instructions for different operating systems can be found in [DOCKER_INSTALL.md](DOCKER_INSTALL.md)
+Docker installation instructions for different operating systems can be found in [DOCKER_INSTALL.md](DOCKER_INSTALL.md)

 ## Troubleshooting